 LVT 2018 rosé A classic version of Tavel, the **** 2018 well balanced, and full of buzzy fruit

 LVT 2012 rosé 4 hectares at Tavel, 1 hectare at Lirac, first vintage 2012.
 Not there yet.
 Tavel vinified at Seigneur de Vaucrose.

 LVT 2012 rosé Small, 5+ hectare.
 Out of the loop style, near Vin Naturel

-LVT 2016 rosé 2015 wh 2015 r Good quality from this large Co-operative, notably the Prestige des Lauzeraies, and the improved and good value red and white Côtes du Rhône Acantalys wines.
-The Terroir des Sables 2016 Tavel was a real winner, **** STGT wine with sand-derived purity, and very good VALUE
+LVT 2019 rosé 2019 wh 2018 r Good quality from this large Co-operative, notably the Prestige des Lauzeraies, and the improved and good value red and white Côtes du Rhône Acantalys wines.
+The Co-operative was enlarged in January 2018 after its fusion with the smaller, lesser Cave de Lirac, the name changed at that time.

 LVT 2012 rosé wh 2010 r Cyril Amido left the Co-operative in and made his first wine in 2005.
 The Tavel can be good, but reduced, so decanting is advised.

 LVT 2020 rosé 2007 r Leading name here, a fresh style of Tavel sought.
 They are organic wines that have been a little light recently, New Wave, one foot in the Provence camp.
 The style is airborne, bright, a little ephemeral compared to the traditionally deep Tavels that I favour.
 They are riveted to a ***(*) level as result.